ebsawyer/c_for_java_programmers/README.txt

-This repository contains a completed tutorial is for programmers who already know how to program in Java and want to learn how to program in C. It consists of a series of short programming challenges.
+This repository contains a completed tutorial for programmers who already know how to program in Java and want to learn how to program in C. It consists of a series of short programming challenges.